summercms/LogManager/README.md

     'log' => env('APP_LOG', 'daily'),
 ```

-5.Publish the lang files
+5.[Optional] Publish the lang files if you think you'll need to modify them.

 ```bash
     php artisan vendor:publish --provider="Backpack\LogManager\LogManagerServiceProvider"
 ```

 ## Usage

-// TODO: update with backpack menu procedure

 Add a menu element for it or just try at **your-project-domain/admin/log**